 Practical activities, experiments and investigations

-Practical, hands-on' learning and activities, experiments and investigations are an important part of the curriculum across all subject areas.
+Practical, “hands-on” learning and activities, experiments and investigations are an important part of the curriculum across all subject areas.
 We recognise that practitioners may need to adapt their approaches to enable learners to carry out these activities in a safe way.
-SSERC has produced guidance on carrying out practical work in Sciences and Technologies for early, primary and secondary levels, including links to helpful resources.
+Practitioners should consult Education Scotland’s practical activities guidelines for further advice.
+In addition, SSERC has produced guidance on carrying out practical work in Sciences and Technologies for early, primary and secondary levels, including links to helpful resources.

 Opportunities to participate in physical activity and sport have the potential to enhance children and young people’s mental and physical wellbeing and will support children and young people to lead healthy, active lifestyles now and in the future.
-Guidelines on Practical Activities have been prepared by Education Scotland and physical education practitioners to assist with decision-making and the safe implementation of timetabled physical education.
-These will be updated to ensure appropriate alignment with wider advice including that set out in the Strategic Framework.
+Guidelines on Practical Activities have been prepared by Education Scotland to assist with decision-making and the safe implementation of timetabled physical education.
+School swimming pools should be closed in areas at Level 4.

-The COVID-19 Advisory Sub Group on Education and Children’s issues has published advice on PE, music and drama in schools, which has more recently been updated upon the latest evidence.
-The advisory sub-group has indicated that advice on physical education in schools should remain broadly in line with advice in the community going forwards, in order to ensure consistency and better support compliance.
-Guidelines on physical education will therefore be reviewed and updated regularly to ensure appropriate alignment.
+The COVID-19 Advisory Sub-Group on Education and Children’s issues has published advice on PE, music and drama in schools, which has more recently been updated upon the latest evidence.

 Senior phase/SQA National Qualification courses